QMCPACK/qmcpack/docs/installation.rst

 Role of QMC\_DATA
 ~~~~~~~~~~~~~~~~~

-QMCPACK includes a variety of optional performance and integration
-tests that use research quality wavefunctions to obtain meaningful
+QMCPACK includes a variety of optional performance and integration tests that use research quality wavefunctions to obtain
-performance and to more thoroughly test the code.
-The necessarily
+meaningful performance and to more thoroughly test the code.
+The necessarily large input files are stored in the location pointed
-large input files are stored in the location pointed to by QMC\_DATA (e.g., scratch or long-lived project space on a supercomputer).
-These
-files are not included in the source code distribution to minimize
+to by QMC\_DATA (e.g., scratch or long-lived project space on a supercomputer).
+These multi-gigabyte files are not included in the
-size.
-The tests are activated if CMake detects the files when
+source code distribution to minimize size.
+The tests are activated if CMake detects the files when configured.
+See
-configured.
-See tests/performance/NiO/README,
-tests/solids/NiO\_afqmc/README, tests/performance/C-graphite/README, and tests/performance/C-molecule/README
+tests/performance/NiO/README, tests/solids/NiO\_afqmc/README, tests/performance/C-graphite/README, and
-for details of the current tests and input files and to download them.
+tests/performance/C-molecule/README for details of the current tests and input files and to download them.

 Currently the files must be downloaded via https://anl.box.com/s/yxz1ic4kxtdtgpva5hcmlom9ixfl3v3c.